 Dr. Daiva E. Parakininkas, MD is associated with these hospitals and organizations:

-Dr. Daiva Parakininkas is a Milwaukee, WI physician who specializes in pediatric pulmonology and pediatric critical care.
-She has a special interest in lung issues.
-Dr. Parakininkas attended medical school at the University of Illinois College of Medicine at Chicago.
-She completed her residency training at a hospital affiliated with Medical College of Wisconsin.
-Dr. Parakininkas speaks Lithuanian.
-She is professionally affiliated with Children’s Wisconsin and Medical College of Wisconsin.
-According to Doctor.com, new patients are welcome to contact her office in Milwaukee, WI.
+Dr. Daiva Parakininkas' medical specialty is pediatric pulmonology and pediatric critical care.
+Dr. Parakininkas's clinical interests include lung issues.
+She attended the University of Illinois College of Medicine at Chicago and then went on to complete her residency at a hospital affiliated with Medical College of Wisconsin.
+In addition to English, she speaks Lithuanian.
+Dr. Parakininkas's hospital/clinic affiliations include Children’s Wisconsin and Medical College of Wisconsin.
+She has an open panel in Milwaukee, WI according to Doctor.com.